12 De-Escalation Strategies to Help Your Student Overcome Their Challenging Behaviours

 When one or more students begin to persistently exhibit challenging behaviours, the climate can change dramatically.
-Not only does it disrupt the learning focus but also impacts the physical, emotional and psychological security of everyone present.
+Not only does it disrupt the learning focus but also impacts the physical, emotional and psychological security of everyone.
 This results in a considerable amount of time and energy can be spent on managing the student/s challenging behaviours.

 As educators we need to know how to effectively respond to challenging behaviours to safely defuse, redirect, and de-escalate the situation in the least disruptive manner.